Kenneth Branaugh as Henry V Laurence Oliver as Henry V

 Amazingly though, as if one incredible Star Trek performance wasn’t enough, Warner came back again.
 Ignoring his performance in the infamous Star Trek V, Warner gave a truly chilling performance as the sadistic Cardassian Gul Navek in the two-part episode “Chain Of Command,” where he captures and tortures Captain Picard!

 Like the Klingons, the Cardassians are a warlike race of conquerors who use their war machine to better their society through conquest.
 In subsequent portrayals, they seem like a metaphor for the Nazis since they attempted to exterminate the Bajoran race, and their military philosophy seems to be inspired by fascism.
-In this episode, Warner’s character echoes many horror stories of POWs enduring sadistic torture at the hands of the likes of Adolph Eichman, Heinrich Himmler, and many other monsters who told their torturers to “On no account show the slightest mercy.”
+In this episode, Warner’s cruelty echoes many horror stories of POWs enduring sadistic torture at the hands of the likes of Adolph Eichman, Heinrich Himmler, and many other monsters who told their torturers to “On no account show the slightest mercy.”

 The chilling way Warner plays Gul Madred is one of the high points of the series.
 He and Stewart worked before on a production of Hamlet in 1965, and the way these two play off each other is masterful.
 Warner is powerful, in command, dangerous, and sly.
 Picard never knows when he is telling the truth, and as time goes on, Madred revels in how much closer he is to breaking the pitiful human.
 Still, Picard in his wonderful stoicism never breaks, and briefly manages to turn the tables on Gul Madred, when he makes the mistake of opening up to Picard about how in reality, he is a scared and miserable soul, trying to fill the emptiness of his heart with power and sadistic pleasure.
 Again, these two actors are so powerful that all you need is them, and a dark room to create compelling drama.